INFRARED SAUNA BUYING GUIDE

 – We are the industry pioneer of low EMF carbon based infrared heaters and offer the only low EMF Full Spectrum infrared sauna on the market.

-How are Clearlight® Saunas different from other infrared saunas?
+How are our Clearlight Sauna® models different from other infrared saunas?

-Our years of manufacturing infrared saunas go into every Clearlight® Sauna model While our sauna cabins are of exceptional quality with high quality close grain wood and attention to detail, the therapeutic benefits are our main focus.
+Our years of manufacturing infrared saunas go into every Clearlight Sauna® model While our sauna cabins are exceptional quality, with hand sanded panels, high quality close grain wood and attention to detail, the therapeutic benefits are our main focus.

-Our R&D department is always researching and testing new components for your sauna so when you buy a Clearlight® infrared sauna, you’re buying the highest quality, most therapeutic infrared sauna available.
+Our R&D department is always researching and testing new components for your sauna so when you buy a Jacuzzi® Clearlight infrared sauna, you’re buying the highest quality, most therapeutic infrared sauna available.

 With our lifetime warranty for home use, we stand behind our saunas.
 This warranty covers the entire sauna; the wood cabin, heaters, controls and even the audio system.
 We will be here next year and five years from now should you need replacement parts or have any questions about the proper use of your sauna.